Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 In this section we will write a custom yield instruction<br>

-As mentioned above it's easy to write a custom yield instruction, just implement the `IEnumerator` interface `MoveNext` method and `Current` property.
+As mentioned above it's easy to write a custom yield instruction, just implement the `IEnumerator` interface's `MoveNext` method and `Current` property.
 You can write extremely complicated yield instructions just be sure to return an appropriate bool from your `MoveNext()` method.

 This is how a custom WaitUntil looks like: